nicksstapleton/blog/_posts/2026-02-03-logos-buyers-guide.md

 Logos has been one of the best investments I've ever made.
 It's an invaluable tool for learning, seminary, Bible study, sermon prep, and ministry.

-I've used Logos almost daily for over 15 years, relying on it heavily during my MDiv program in seminary.
-My perspective will be most helpful for pastors, seminary students, and other vocational ministers who have already decided they want to dive into Logos.
+I've used Logos almost daily for over 15 years, relying on it heavily during my MDiv program in seminary, and it continues to play a signficant role today in my ministry and personal growth.
+My perspective will be most helpful for pastors, seminary students, and other vocational ministers who have already decided they want to invest in Logos.

 If you're new to Logos or looking to go deeper, you may be wondering: